Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 First, changes over time in the number and percentage of domestically unapproved drugs show an increasing trend in the number of unapproved drugs in Japan in the late 2010s.
 We mentioned that domestically unapproved drugs are one aspect of drug lag, but the results of the survey in terms of the number of approved items and the percentage of approved items show signs of expansion in this aspect.
 In order to find out the reason for this, we conducted a detailed survey of unapproved drugs in Japan as of the end of December 2020.

-From the survey of the approval status in Europe and the United States, we found that approximately half (47%) of the unapproved drugs in Japan include globally approved items that have been approved in both the United States and Europe.
-We had thought that the domestically unapproved items might include most of the local drugs in each region that are not globally deployed, but this idea was rejected.
+The survey of approval status in the U.S. and Europe revealed that about half (47%) of the unapproved drugs in Japan are globally approved drugs that have been approved in both the U.S. and Europe.
+We had thought that the domestically unapproved drugs might include most of the local drugs in each region that are not developed globally, but this idea was denied.

-The survey of domestic development status showed that 44% of all unapproved drugs in Japan were being developed domestically by various pharmaceutical companies, while the remaining 56% were items for which no development information was available.
-While it is desirable to keep the lag time as short as possible for "items in development in Japan," there is a possibility that patients will be able to access these drugs in Japan in the future.
+The survey of domestic development status showed that 44% of all unapproved drugs in Japan were being developed domestically by various pharmaceutical companies, while the remaining 56% had no development information.
+While it is desirable that the lag time for "items in development in Japan" be as short as possible, it is possible that patients will have access to these drugs in Japan in the future.
 However, "items with no development information" will remain as unapproved drugs unless domestic development begins after the time of the survey.

 A further analysis of the "items with no development information" showed that 38% were orphan drugs in the U.S. and Europe, but a comparison of that percentage with the percentage of orphan drugs in the U.S. and European NMEs as a whole showed that there was not a significant difference between the two.
 However, since orphan drugs are rare and thus raise issues of market size and clinical trial feasibility, the percentage of orphan drugs that begin clinical development in Japan alone in the future is expected to be low, and many may remain as unapproved drugs in Japan.
 Orphan drugs that are unapproved in Japan include drugs for genetic diseases and rare cancers for which clinical trials cannot be conducted due to the extremely small number of patients in Japan.17 If overseas development and approval takes precedence, it will be difficult to conduct validation trials in Japan, and scientific evidence in Japan will be weak, resulting in a drug lag.
 This results in a drug lag.
 In order to provide the public with the most advanced medical care, it is important for pharmaceutical companies to participate in international joint trials on a scale that enables them to examine the efficacy and safety of their products, including those for Japanese patients, and to start from the beginning with the possibility of simultaneous approval both in Japan and overseas.